starlys/RetroDRY/README.md

   * The ColDef and TableDef classes have new member names to reflect the difference between SQL column names and in-memory field names.
   * RetroLock and LockManager now assign a new version number at the time a save is committed, rather than when the lock is released.
   * The client must provide a version number when subscribing to a daton.
+  * A new feature was added that affects server, API, client and React controls: the CSV export option.
+  * WARNING: The number of changes was so large that it likely could have new bugs.

+* Version 1.4.3 is the latest stable before major upgrades.

 * Version 1.4.1 contains a few breaking changes server side.
 Most importanly the database resolver is async, which makes many other things async and changes the initialization sequence.
 It also supports multiple environments (test, production, etc).